« Previous Page

 Hormone therapy is a cancer treatment that removes hormones or blocks their action and stops cancer cells from growing.
 Hormones are substances made by glands in the body and circulated in the bloodstream.
 Some hormones can cause certain cancers to grow.
 If tests show that the cancer cells have places where hormones can attach (receptors), drugs, surgery, or radiation therapy is used to reduce the production of hormones or block them from working.
 The hormone estrogen, which makes some breast cancers grow, is made mainly by the ovaries.
 Treatment to stop the ovaries from making estrogen is called ovarian ablation.

-Hormone therapy with tamoxifen is often given to patients with early localized breast cancer that can be removed by surgery and those with metastatic breast cancer (cancer that has spread to other parts of the body).
+Hormone therapy with tamoxifen is often given to patients with early stages of breast cancer and those with metastatic breast cancer (cancer that has spread to other parts of the body).
 Hormone therapy with tamoxifen or estrogens can act on cells all over the body and may increase the chance of developing endometrial cancer.
 Women taking tamoxifen should have a pelvic exam every year to look for any signs of cancer.
 Any vaginal bleeding, other than menstrual bleeding, should be reported to a doctor as soon as possible.

-Hormone therapy with an aromatase inhibitor is given to some postmenopausal women who have hormone receptor–positive breast cancer.
+Hormone therapy with an aromatase inhibitor is given to some postmenopausal women who have hormone-dependent breast cancer.
+Hormone-dependent breast cancer needs the hormone estrogen to grow.
 Aromatase inhibitors decrease the body's estrogen by blocking an enzyme called aromatase from turning androgen into estrogen.
-Anastrozole and letrozole are two types of aromatase inhibitors.

-For the treatment of early localized breast cancer that can be removed by surgery, certain aromatase inhibitors may be used as adjuvant therapy instead of tamoxifen or after 2 to 3 years of tamoxifen use.
+For the treatment of early stage breast cancer, certain aromatase inhibitors may be used as adjuvant therapy instead of tamoxifen or after 2 or more years of tamoxifen.
 For the treatment of metastatic breast cancer, aromatase inhibitors are being tested in clinical trials to compare them to hormone therapy with tamoxifen.

 Targeted therapy is a type of treatment that uses drugs or other substances to identify and attack specific cancer cells without harming normal cells.
-Monoclonal antibodies, tyrosine kinase inhibitors, and cyclin-dependent kinase inhibitors are types of targeted therapies used in the treatment of breast cancer.
+Monoclonal antibodies and tyrosine kinase inhibitors are two types of targeted therapies used in the treatment of breast cancer.
+PARP inhibitors are a type of targeted therapy being studied for the treatment of triple-negative breast cancer.

 Monoclonal antibody therapy is a cancer treatment that uses antibodies made in the laboratory, from a single type of immune system cell.
 These antibodies can identify substances on cancer cells or normal substances that may help cancer cells grow.
 The antibodies attach to the substances and kill the cancer cells, block their growth, or keep them from spreading.
 Monoclonal antibodies are given by infusion.
 They may be used alone or to carry drugs, toxins, or radioactive material directly to cancer cells.
 Monoclonal antibodies may be used in combination with chemotherapy as adjuvant therapy.

 PARP inhibitors are a type of targeted therapy that block DNA repair and may cause cancer cells to die.
-PARP inhibitor therapy is being studied for the treatment of patients with triple negative breast cancer or tumors with BRCA1 or BRCA2mutations.
+PARP inhibitor therapy is being studied for the treatment of triple-negative breast cancer .

 New types of treatment are being tested in clinical trials.